 Once you have left the Forces, you will normally receive training from your employer, as well as ongoing courses to keep you up to date.
 You may also be able to work towards industry qualifications, such as:

-Below are listed a few more courses you might like to consider (although please note that this is a hugely diverse area, and job opportunities are increasing and branching into many different kinds of workplace):
+Listed below are a few more courses you might like to consider (although please note that this is a hugely diverse area, and job opportunities are constantly increasing and branching into many different kinds of workplace):

-- seven-hour online course for employees working in the area of Voice Switching (combining telephony, telecoms and Voice Over Internet Protocol).
+seven-hour online course for employees working in the area of voice switching (combining telephony, telecoms and voice over internet protocol, VoIP).

 As well as these, many other courses will give you everything from a basic introduction/refresher course to a doctorate.

-- Longer part-time or full-time courses are likely to result in, for example, BTEC diplomas (i.e. an IT and Telecoms Professional Intermediate or Advanced Apprenticeship).
-These courses will take one year minimum and contain an element of workplace learning.
-You may need up to five GCSEs to gain entry on to a course at this level; alternatively, you may need to gain other relevant qualifications (such as maths and English) alongside apprenticeship training.
+Longer part-time or full-time courses are likely to result in, for example, BTEC diplomas (i.e. an IT and Telecoms Professional Intermediate or Advanced Apprenticeship).
+These courses will take a minimum of one year and include an element of workplace learning.
+You may need up to five GCSEs to gain entry to a course at this level; alternatively, you may need to gain other relevant qualifications (such as maths and English) alongside apprenticeship training.
 This level of study will ensure good progression through your chosen industry.

-- More complex training includes undergraduate degrees such as Electronics with Satellite Engineering, master’s such as Telecommunication Engineering, and doctorates such as Intelligent Systems and Networks.
+More complex training includes undergraduate degrees such as Electronics with Satellite Engineering, master’s such as Telecommunication Engineering, and doctorates such as Intelligent Systems and Networks.
 Professional doctorates are the more obvious choice for those wishing to go straight into a work environment, rather than staying in academia or research.
-Although entry requirements can vary and are sometimes negotiable, generally you need A-levels to take a degree and you need a degree to progress to master’s or PhD study (although see our feature on Access to HE Diplomas at www.questonline.co.uk/news/article/the-access-to-higher-education-he-diploma as these can, as their name suggests, help you access higher education without the conventional qualifications in hand).
-Length of time to complete this level of study can vary; part-time, it could take six years or more.
+Although entry requirements can vary and are sometimes negotiable, generally you need A-levels to take a degree and you need a degree to progress to master’s or PhD study (although search for our features on Access to HE Diplomas elsewhere on this website, as these can – as their name suggests – help you access higher education without the conventional qualifications in hand).
+Length of time to complete this level of study can vary – part-time, it could take six years or more.
 Typically, costs range from around £10,000 to £60,000, but at this level of study there may be funding opportunities.
 These qualifications would lead to management and consultancy roles.

 As data (IT) and telecommunications systems continue to merge, demand is increasing for technicians who have skills in both fields, especially wireless broadband technologies and VoIP.
 Typical employers include telephone and broadband network providers, mobile phone operators, cable, satellite and digital TV companies, rail signal engineering and power transmission companies.
 There may also be opportunities with the Ministry of Defence, the police and emergency services.